DatabiteDev/databite/README.md

 ### Three-Tier Hierarchy

-1. **Connector** - A template/blueprint that defines what properties and configurations are available
+1. **Connector** - A template/blueprint that defines what properties and configurations are available for a service
-2. **Integration** - An instance of a connector where specific values have been filled in for the properties and configs
+2. **Integration** - An instance of a connector where configuration values have been filled in
 3. **Connection** - When someone actually uses an integration to connect to a service

 ### Core Features

 - **🔧 Connector Builder**: Fluent API for defining connectors with full TypeScript support
-- **⚡ Flow Engine**: Execute complex authentication and data workflows with automatic type inference
+- **⚡ Auth Flow**: Execute complex authentication and data workflows with automatic type inference
-- **🔄 Sync Engine**: Handle recurring data synchronization with cron/interval scheduling
+- **🔄 Sync Engine**: Handle recurring data synchronization with scheduling
-- **📊 Context Manager**: Manage execution contexts and state across flows
 - **🎨 React Components**: Pre-built UI components for easy integration
-- **🚀 Express Server**: Ready-to-use Express server with RESTful API endpoints
+- **🚀 Server**: Ready-to-use server with RESTful API endpoints

 ## 📚 Documentation